-Note that funding may only support activities and services in eligible rural NBRC counties and census tracts.
-Additionally, applicants must include in their target rural service area all eligible rural NBRC counties and census tracts for the state in which they are applying (see Appendix A).
+Note that funding may only support activities and services in eligible rural NBRC counties and census tracts within the state of New York.
+Additionally, applicants must include in their target rural service area all eligible rural NBRC counties and census tracts for the state of New York (see Appendix A).